Courses that fulfill

-PSYC 352 RESEARCH IN DEVELOPMENTAL PSYCHOLOGY (3 credits)
+PSYC 352 FRIENDS AND ENEMIES: RESEARCH METHODS IN PEER RELATIONSHIPS (3 credits)

 *PSYC 353 BEHAVIORAL NEUROSCIENCE (3 credits)

 Advanced seminar examines the physiological mechanisms underlying a variety of psychological processes.
 Extensive reading of primary source materials.
 All students prepare a major seminar presentation and paper.
 Prerequisite: PSYC 245.
 Also listed as BIOL 353.
-(AY)
+Offered every spring.
+(RCH)

 *PSYC 354 INTERVIEWING AND FIELD RESEARCH (4 credits)

 Introduces the student to naturalistic research techniques like in-depth interviewing and participant observation.
 Includes a research project of the student's own choice based on interviewing individuals, observing a real-life setting or some other naturalistic technique.
 Previous projects have included interviews with young women about the fear of crime, a study of gossip in a local workplace and an analysis of young children's artistic productions.
 Prerequisite: Sophomore standing or above.
 (RCH)

 *PSYC 355 RESEARCH IN HUMAN MEMORY (3 credits)

 PSYC 356 PSYCHOLOGY OF PREJUDICE (3 credits)